 - Customer service: Is the customer service at this company well-reviewed?
 Are you likely to have a positive experience, especially while making a claim?

 Some renters insurance policies come with more extra coverage options than others.
-These extras aren't always useful in every case, but here are a few we think most Arizona renters should consider:
+Here are a few we think most Arizona renters should consider:

 - Replacement cost coverage: You are paid the full cost to replace an item that has been damaged or stolen, not factoring in depreciation.

 - Valuables coverage: Pays for loss or damage to valuable items like jewelry, electronics or musical instruments, which are sometimes excluded from standard personal property limits.

 - Equipment breakdown coverage: Pays for repairs to appliances and other equipment in your home, even if the cause is regular wear-and-tear.